The connection between the artist William Orpen, the mass murderer Henri Landru, the judge Sir James Stirling and the actor Charlie Chaplin.

 His wife and two of his four sons were complicit in assisting him.
 His own father committed suicide apparently in distress at his son’s activities.

-Evidence of human bones were found in his oven and Landru, although protesting his innocence was found guilty and executed by guillotine in 1922.
-His severed head fell into a bucket and somehow ended up preserved in a museum in America.
+Evidence of human bones was found in his oven and Landru, although protesting his innocence was found guilty and executed by guillotine in 1922.
+His severed head somehow ended up preserved in a museum in America.

 Photo of the mummified head of Henri Désiré Landru in The Museum of Death, Hollywood, California, US.